Keep your SharePoint in sync. Download and try today.

 <field entity="SharePointDestination" name="Title" />

 The RSSBus Twitter Driver for ADO.NET is used as 3rd party data source provider.
 You can use several views to access certain feeds, search for keywords, connect the followers list or the list of persons you are follow.
 See documentation for this.
 This example uses an Office 365 list as data destination.
 Updates are every hour in this case, but can be done more frequently if required.

-- Starting with V3.6 you can use the "disable delete" option on the SharePoint data entity to not delete previous entries, e.g. to implement a Twitter feed archive.
+- You can use the "disable delete" option on the SharePoint data entity to not delete previous entries, e.g. to implement a Twitter feed archive.

 connectionString="Data Source=srvsql01; Initial Catalog=Northwind; User Id=MyUserID; Password=MyPassword"